xsnpdngv/xsnpdngv.github.io/_pages/about.md

 - Designed and programmed a Preprocessing Macro Compiler library for efficient conditional text message generation
 - Developed a SOAP Gateway for submitting automatic SMS notifications on balance and service activation related events
 - Implemented a subset of SNMP to integrate proprietary systems into Network Management
-- Lead in test automation methodology and introduced a versioning system friendly technical documentation standard and toolset
+- Led in test automation methodology and introduced a versioning system friendly technical documentation standard and toolset

 ## Memberships